mxagar/nlp_with_transformers_nbs/BookNotes.md

 Notebook: [`07_question-answering.ipynb`](./07_question-answering.ipynb).

 The notebook deals with the *token classification* model and the complete pipeline which integrates also the document retriever by using [Haystack](https://haystack.deepset.ai/).
-Here, I only show the *token classification* part:
+Here, I only show the *token classification* part.
+In the notebook, another token classifier or reader model is used.

 ```python
 import pandas as pd